Al-Gazuli

 Herat (Afghanistan) – Ca. 1436–1437

-Including the rare pictorial representation of the Prophet: a splendid Uyghur manuscript with impressive miniatures from the life of Muhammad
+Including rare pictorial representations of the most important Islamic prophet: a splendid, gold-decorated Uyghur manuscript with impressive miniatures from the life and work of Muhammad

 Experience More